 Set Medical Provision

-If you’re arranging medical cover for a film set, TV production, or live event, it’s important to understand when the healthcare you provide might be regulated by the Care Quality Commission (CQC).
+If you’re arranging medical cover for a film set, TV production or live event, it’s important to understand what types of healthcare provision may be subject to regulation by the Care Quality Commission (CQC).

-This tool is designed to help productions assess whether the type of medical support you plan to provide – and who it’s provided to – may fall within the scope of CQC registration requirements.
+The information below will help you assess whether the type of medical support you plan to provide – and to whom it’s being provided – may fall within the current scope of CQC registration / regulation requirements, and when proposed legal changes take effect.

 Why This Matters